krazylek/bloomsky-prometheus-exporter/README.md

-Basic exporter that expose [Bloomsky](https://www.bloomsky.com/) data to [Prometheus](https://prometheus.io/) through a metrics server
+[Prometheus](https://prometheus.io/) exporter that expose [Bloomsky](https://www.bloomsky.com/) weather data.

-If you own many stations, they should be identified by their ID and name.
+The stations are identified by their ID and name.

 ## Getting started